SAKryukov/storage-free-pass/doc/article.md

 Unfortunately, this is a rare case.
 A service can impose the stupidest limitations on the character repertoire.
 That's why a creator of the Storage-Free Pass account information can store several separate character repertoire strings to be applied to different services.
 Please see "storage-free-pass.api/help.html" for the description of the account information structure, "user-demo/index.html" for the JavaScript examples.

 - ***Patterns***.
 Some password rules require that the password should not contain some "patterns", such as a sequence of consecutive or repeated characters.
 Why?!
 What's wrong with patterns?
 Why "123" or "111" is a "pattern" but, say, "qwerty" is not?
 No answer — some "security specialists" are just morons, nothing else.
 <br/><br/>Do I even have to explain that such a limitation only makes passwords less strong?
 Well, isn't it obvious, that with a fully random password generation process, apparently giving the strongest passwords, the probability of short patterns of this sort is high enough?
 The presence of some random patterns cannot make password-guessing techniques more efficient.
-Anyway, the server-side techniques fighting password guessing are different and well-known.
+Anyway, the server-side techniques for fighting password guessing are different and well-known.
 <br/><br/>Unfortunately, it is not possible to prevent all different "patterns" automatically in all cases.
 The workaround can better be found by some trial and error.
 I add an arbitrary suffix to the seed string.
 This suffix can be the time of the day, or anything else.
 Chances are, the next renewal of the password for some other day will eliminate the need for it.

 - "***Special characters***".
 No one defined "special characters", there is no such thing.
-However, many password requirements include such an item as "should contain at least one low case character, upper-case character, digit, and a special character".
+However, many password requirements include such an item as "should contain at least one low-case character, upper-case character, digit, and a special character".
 Sometimes they define what they mean by a special character, sometimes not, then it can be determined experimentally.
 <br/><br/>
 To work around this problem, Storage-Free Pass suggests "inserts" with an arbitrary point of insertion.
 One can add a permanent substring with all required characters, or more than one such substring.
 Note that the length of inserts is not counted as a part of the password length, so their length is added to the length of a final password.